jbcodeforce/jbcodeforce.github.io/docs/coding/gitops.md

 At the same level as the GitOps folder created by `kam`, there is a `secrets` folder to be used to manage secrets without getting them into git.

-The approach is to ues [Bitmani Sealed Secret](https://engineering.bitnami.com/articles/sealed-secrets.html) operators:
+The approach is to use [Bitmani Sealed Secret](https://engineering.bitnami.com/articles/sealed-secrets.html) operators to deploy a server on OpenShift to decrypt in the final format, encoded secrets that could be in:

 *Sealed Secrets are a "one-way" encrypted Secret that can be created by anyone, but can only be decrypted by the controller running in the target cluster.*